William C. Norris (general): Military career

 He went to Southeast Asia in November 1966 and served at Takhli Royal Thai Air Force Base, as chief of the Operations Branch, 355th Tactical Fighter Wing.
-In January 1967, he was assigned as commander of the 333rd Tactical Fighter Squadron, equipped with F-105 aircraft.
+In January 1967, he was assigned as commander of the 333rd Tactical Fighter Squadron, equipped with Republic F-105 Thunderchief aircraft.
 During this period, he completed 100 combat missions over North Vietnam.

+On 12 August 1967 Norris led a strike force of twenty F-105 aircraft against a North Vietnamese target.
+Evading surface-to-air missiles, he positioned his force for the bomb run.
+Four Vietnam People's Air Force MiG-17s engaged his flight from the rear.
+Norris turned toward the MiGs, drew them away from his attack force, eluded them, and returned to successfully attack the target.
+For his actions he was awarded the Air Force Cross.

-In October 1967, Norris was transferred to the Pentagon as assistant executive officer to the chief of the National Guard Bureau.
+In October 1967, he was transferred to the Pentagon as assistant executive officer to the chief of the National Guard Bureau.
 In August 1968, he returned to the Aerospace Defense Command (formerly Air Defense Command) headquarters as director, Operational Readiness Inspection.
 He entered the Air War College at Maxwell Air Force Base in August 1970 and graduated in June 1971.

-Norris next was assigned to the U.S. Air Forces in Europe (USAFE) at Hahn Air Base, Germany, as vice commander of the 50th Tactical Fighter Wing.
+He next was assigned to the U.S. Air Forces in Europe (USAFE) at Hahn Air Base, West Germany, as vice commander of the 50th Tactical Fighter Wing.
 He assumed command of the 50th in October 1971.
-In February 1973, he was promoted to brigadier general and was named commander of the 20th Tactical Fighter Wing at Royal Air Force Station Upper Heyford, England.
-He assumed duties as deputy chief of staff, plans, USAFE, with headquarters at Ramstein Air Base, Germany, in November 1973, and was appointed USAFE inspector general in July 1974.
+In February 1973, he was promoted to Brigadier general and was named commander of the 20th Tactical Fighter Wing at Royal Air Force Station Upper Heyford, England.
+He assumed duties as deputy chief of staff, plans, USAFE, with headquarters at Ramstein Air Base, West Germany, in November 1973, and was appointed USAFE inspector general in July 1974.

-In August 1975, Norris became commander of Headquarters Command, U.S. Air Force, with headquarters at Bolling Air Force Base, Washington, D.C.
+In August 1975, he became commander of Headquarters Command, U.S. Air Force, with headquarters at Bolling Air Force Base, Washington, D.C.
 Upon the disestablishment of the command on June 30, 1976, Norris was named commander of the 76th Airlift Division, Andrews Air Force Base, Maryland.
-He assumed command of Third Air Force on August 1, 1977.
+He was promoted to the grade of Major general on 6 February 1976, with date of rank of 13 June 1973.
+He assumed command of Third Air Force on 1 August 1977.
+He retired from the USAF on 1 July 1980.

-He is a command pilot and has been current in 11 different fighter aircraft.
+He was a command pilot and flew 11 different fighter aircraft.

+Death

+Norris died in Niceville, Florida, on 4 November 2024, at the age of 98.
+He was buried at Minnesota State Veterans Cemetery in Redwood Falls, Minnesota.

+Decorations

 His military decorations and awards include the Air Force Cross, Distinguished Service Medal, Silver Star, Distinguished Flying Cross with oak leaf cluster, Bronze Star Medal, Meritorious Service Medal, Air Medal with 12 oak leaf clusters, Air Force Commendation Medal, and Army Commendation Medal.

-He was promoted to the grade of major general February 6, 1976, with date of rank June 13, 1973.
-He retired on July 1, 1980.